 Changing an International Driving License to a Thai Driving License

-If you already have an international driver’s license or your home country driver’s license, it’s going to be very easy for you to get a Thai driving license. since you do not need to take the theory and practical driving test.
+Here’s the third scenario: if you already have an international driver’s license or your home country driver’s license, it’s going to be very easy for you to get a Thai driving license. since you do not need to take the theory and practical driving test.
+Everything can be done within a day.

 Here’s what you need to do: